 - Chest or throat tightness, wheezing, or shortness of breath

-Your caregiver will ask you about other health conditions you have.
-He will ask about your signs and symptoms, and blood may be collected for tests.
+Your healthcare provider will ask about other health conditions you have.
+He will ask about your signs and symptoms, and blood may be taken for tests.
 You may also need skin tests.
-Ask your caregiver for more information about the tests that you need.
+Ask your healthcare provider for more information about the tests that you need.

 How is a latex allergy treated?

-- Antihistamines: This medicine treats the symptoms of a mild latex allergy, such as a rash or hives.
-This medicine may also decrease symptoms such as a runny nose and watery eyes.
+- Antihistamines treat the symptoms of a mild latex allergy, such as a rash or hives.

-- Inform all caregivers of your allergy: This includes dentists, nurses, doctors, and surgeons.
+- Tell all healthcare providers about your latex allergy.
+This includes dentists, nurses, doctors, and surgeons.

 - Your symptoms have not gone away within 2 weeks.